Aros-Technology-Studio/AST-Aros-Financial-Paradigm/02_nodechain_engine/network_consensus_model.md

 ## 1. Consensus Overview

 The Aros consensus model is a **delegated, asynchronous proof-of-processing protocol** built to ensure transaction integrity across a **multi-shard node architecture**.
-Unlike PoW or PoS, it operates on **verified transaction processing units**, with rewards dynamically distributed based on actual computational contribution.
+Unlike PoW or PoS, it operates on **verified transaction processing units**, with payments dynamically distributed based on actual computational contribution.

 ---